otterlover24/IT5007-proj/README.md

 Also create and add a secret key to the .env file used for password hashing by bcrypt.
 This is also where your api key will be stored.

-### TS notes
-- Users
-	- abc / abc12345

-### TS TODO
-- Create watchlist
-	- {DONE} Add ticker to watchlist of user
-	- Check that ticker is valid
-	- Delete ticker from watchlist of user
-- Get quotes as at historical point
-	- Chart up to time point
-- Transactions
-	- Buy
-	- Sell
-- Compute P&L